 Whenever we become dynamic in our spirituality, the Devil uses religion as a counter punch.
 Severity to the body is evidence of specious piety.
 Asceticism is utterly hopeless in checking the indulgences of the flesh.
 We cannot control the flesh by rules.

 The cross is the only answer.
 True spirituality accepts the crucifixion of the flesh by the cross.
 We please God by accepting his evaluation of human nature and depend wholly on grace.

 We should beware of legalistic piety.
 Those who go around looking pious are liable to lie about other things too!
 We can appear to others as godly, but at the same time, sin can rage inwardly.
 Anger, vengeance, and resentment inside can fill our minds, and no one can know it.
 We cannot regulate the internal by externals.
 The only way we can conquer the inward life is by the life that Christ gives.

 Asceticism invades God’s providence and cannot control the flesh.
 The flesh merely goes underground and manifests itself in pride.
 The flesh cannot please God; that is why he dealt with it so radically at the cross.
 God does not want us to pander to the flesh but to accept its crucifixion.
 We are to walk in the fact of the cross provided by grace.

 The famous Bible teacher H.A.
 Ironside struggled with pride.
-After a period of struggle he went to a friend for advice about how to deal with this pride.
+After a period of struggle, he went to a friend for advice about dealing with this pride.
 Someone counseled him to put signs on his front and back with large written Bible verses about pride.
-He was to carry them throughout the city streets calling out these verses.
+He was to carry them throughout the city streets, calling out these verses.
 This was designed to abolish his pride.
 Dr. Ironside said that he followed that advice.
 When he finished, his first thought was, “There is no other person in this area dedicated enough to do such a thing!!!”